Wellbeing for Researchers

 Managing Stress at work

-This Occupational Health web resource outlines the University policy for the prevention and management of stress in the workplace and resources for both staff and their line managers on managing workplace stress.
+These Stress web pages outline the University policy for the prevention and management of stress in the workplace and resources for both staff and their line managers on managing workplace stress.

 Employee Assistance Programme (EAP)